july2016codepathgroup2/group2/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+icon by [Arun Thomas](https://www.iconfinder.com/arunxthomas) is licensed under [CC BY 2.0](http://creativecommons.org/licenses/by/2.0)